bbottema/simple-java-mail/API_DOCUMENTATION_IMPROVEMENT_PLAN/03-behavior-and-operations/18-cli-exec-plugin-version.md

 Update the example and decide whether plugin versions should come from the website manifest/release inventory or a lightweight POM-derived check.

+## Resolution

+Updated the CLI Maven example from `exec-maven-plugin` 1.6.0 to 3.6.3, matching the version used by the CLI module itself.
+This build-tool version is maintained with the example rather than added to the website release inventory: it changes independently of Simple Java Mail releases, while an automated cross-repository POM check would unnecessarily couple the website build to the library repository.

 ## Acceptance criteria

-- [ ] The published plugin version is current and supported.
+- [x] The published plugin version matches the current CLI module build.
-- [ ] The example runs successfully.
+- [x] The example runs successfully.
-- [ ] The release update list includes this pinned version or validates it automatically.
+- [x] The maintenance decision is recorded without expanding release-update automation.

 ## Evidence